Sodivine1500/-Advanced-Network-Utility-with-a-Graphical-User-Interface-GUI-/README.md

 Solution:

-Navigation: We clarified the use of the cd command (e.g., cd Desktop or cd Documents) to change the Terminal's current directory to where the script was located.
+Navigation: I clarified the use of the cd command (e.g., cd Desktop or cd Documents) to change the Terminal's current directory to where the script was located.

 Foolproof Method: The most robust solution was to use drag-and-drop.
 By typing sudo python3  (with a space) and then dragging the script file directly from Finder into the Terminal window, the full, correct path to the script was automatically inserted, eliminating any directory navigation errors.